-Motifs are so-called because the stocks and indexes they contain are grouped around ideas, sectors, industries, or trends.
-You’ll find Motifs built around just about anything you can think of: Businesses With Lots of Facebook Likes, Bio-Tech Innovations, Cancer, 3D Printing, High-Performing Dividend stocks, etc. There are more than 9,000 ready-made motifs currently available, each with their own perks and performance histories to explore before purchase.
+Motifs are built around specific ideas, sectors, industries, or trends.
+You’ll find Motifs that represent just about any financial micro-sector you can think of: Businesses With Lots of Facebook Likes, Bio-Tech Innovations, Cancer, 3D Printing, High-Performing Dividend stocks, etc.

-You’d think that with 9,000 options to choose from, you’d have no trouble finding a Motif that works for you.
-But you’re a special snowflake with unique demands.
-Motif has two customization options for you.
+If you want to build your own Motif from scratch, there are two customization options for you.
 1) You could customize an existing Motif.
 That’s $4.95 to replace a single security, or $9.95 for unlimited shuffling.
-All users can also customize the allocation balance of any Motif’s securities for free.
-2) You could build your own Motif from scratch.
+All users can also customize the allocation balance of any Motif securities for free.
+2) You can also build your own Motif from scratch.
 This costs $9.95, just like buying one of Motif’s ready-made offerings.

 Motif Frequently Asked Questions

 Here are some of the most commonly asked questions about Motif from the web for quick visual reference.